patman15/BMS_BLE-HA/README.md

 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "BLE Battery Management"

 ## Outlook
-- Add readout of individual cell voltages to be able to judge battery health
 - Add option to only have temporary connections (lowers reliability, but helps running more devices via [ESPHome Bluetooth proxy](https://esphome.io/components/bluetooth_proxy))
-- Add further battery types from [Home Assistant Add-on: BatMON](https://github.com/fl4p/batmon-ha)
+- Add further battery types from [Home Assistant Add-on: BatMON](https://github.com/fl4p/batmon-ha) on request

 ## Troubleshooting
 In case you have severe troubles,